Version information

 Relationship Metaparameters and Resource References

 Resource Tree supports the four puppet relationship metaparameters: before, require, notify and subscribe.
-Since it would be difficult and overly verbose to write out serialized resource references in YAML, Resource Tree provides three styles in which resource references can be expressed as strings.
+Multiple resource strings can be passed as an array.

 resource_tree::collections: